 Make money while you wait and do nothing.

-That’s the good life.
+That’s a good life.

 A cash-secured put is a conservative technique that is best utilized to get paid to pick up stock at a lower price.